-Faculty allocations will be published on this webpage at the end of February 2019.
+Faculty date allocations will be published here once they have been confirmed at the end of February 2020.

 Eligible students will be notified via email once the booking system has opened.
-If you have not received an invitation by the end of April and are expecting to be invited, please email firstname.lastname@example.org.
+If you have not received an invitation by 1 May and are expecting to be invited, please email email@example.com.

 Read about the graduation venues below, and visit our Directions & accessibility page for information on how to get there and access for you and your guests.

 Opened in 1951 as part of the Festival of Britain, the Grade I listed Royal Festival Hall is one of the world’s leading performance venues, located on the banks of the River Thames at the heart of Southbank Centre.